 The Cockspur hawthorn is just one of several varieties of hawthorn tree.
 It is native to the eastern U.S. and Canada and is hardy to zone 4.
 Growing a Cockspur hawthorn isn’t difficult, but it can be prickly.
 The large thorns that grow all over the stems mean that this is not a great choice for yards where small children or pets will be playing.
 The branches grow low to the ground, so thorns can be a real problem for kids.

 Aside from the thorns, this is an attractive tree for most yards.
-It grows to a height of between 20 and 30 feet (6 to 9 meters).
+It grows to a height of between 20 and 30 feet (6-9 m.).
 The tree produces pretty white flowers in spring—these smell terrible but they only last for a week—and red fruit in the fall that persist late into the season.
-Because Cockspur hawthorn has a round, dense growth habit with branches close to the ground, it makes a good option for a hedge.
+Since Cockspur hawthorn has a round, dense growth habit with branches close to the ground, it makes a good option for a hedge.

 How to Grow Cockspur Hawthorn

 Cockspur hawthorn care relies largely on making sure it you choose the right location for it with the right conditions.
 These trees like full sun but will tolerate partial sun.
 It adapts well to poor soils, a variety of soil pH levels, drought, heat, and even salt spray, making this a good choice for urban settings.
 These hawthorns do best with soil that drains well.

 One issue that can make growing a Cockspur hawthorn more challenging is that it tends to be vulnerable to pests and diseases such as: